Silverpop/mobile-connector-sdk-android/ManagingMobileIdentity.md

 ## Setup Before Video
 The following steps are covered in the Android Up and Running Demo so we can go ahead and set them up before starting the new video.

-### Intro Script
-Today we are going to demonstrate configuring mobile idenities using the Android Engage SDK.
-Before watching this video we are making the assumption that you've already watched the Android Up And Running video so we're going to jump right in.

-I've already configured my new Android Studio project with the needed configuration settings (show them).

-But before we can add the new functionality there are a few things you need to Setup on the silverpop side.
-The first is that you'll need to configure your recipient lists with columns for
-- Mobile User Id
-- Merged Recipient Id
-- Merged Date

-You also have the option for creating a separate AuditRecord table if you'd prefer to track recipient merge history there.
-You'll need to set that up with columns for
-- Audit Record Id
-- Old Recipient Id
-- New Recipient Id
-- Create Date
-if you wish to use that.
-If you any help with this configuration please contact Silverpop support.

-You'll also need to have your recipient table pre-configured with any custom id columns you wish - facebook_id, etc.

-My recipient table is currently setup with a custom id column called "Custom Integration Test Id" so that's what I'm going to use for the demo.

 ### Create Project
 1. Open Android Studio